 Teresa Duncan is an international speaker who focuses on revenue, dental insurance, and management issues.

-Teresa Duncan is an international speaker who focuses on revenue, dental insurance, and management issues.
-She is the author of Moving Your Patients to Yes: Easy Insurance Conversations.
-For more information or to contact her, visit her Odyssey Management website.
+Teresa Duncan is the president of Odyssey Management and an international speaker who focuses on revenue, dental insurance, and management issues.
+She is the author of Moving Your Patients to Yes!
+Easy Insurance Conversations.

 The comments and observations expressed herein do not necessarily reflect the opinions of DrBicuspid.com, nor should they be construed as an endorsement or admonishment of any particular idea, vendor, or organization.